mohammedSabbar/Webpack_Template/README.md

 npm install
 ```
 Your main application is app.ts so import any modules,classes,sass,css files inside it.
-Modify your index.ejs which is the main template.
+Modify your index.html which is the main template.
 Any extra library try to attach them inside your app.ts then the package will bundle and attach them all as a final product.
 It is located under src folder.
 dist is the final project after compiling.